multifactor/MFKDF2.rs/docs/src/differential-tests.md

   - `ext`: Node’s native JWK includes `ext` for browser support (not specified in the RFC).
   - `hmac`: differs due to the above fields.
 - The derived-key output check for the stack factor is skipped.

-## Currently identified issues

-- Usage of Node native WebCrypto APIs in the reference and deviations from RFC behavior, e.g., [`subtle.exportKey`](https://nodejs.org/api/webcrypto.html#subtleexportkeyformat-key).
-- No explicit zeroization of sensitive memory on drop.
-- Lack of constant‑time implementations for side‑channel resistance in some paths.
-- Uninitialized fields in some factors (e.g., entropy, params).
-- See also: [`SECURITY.md`](../../SECURITY.md) for broader issues identified across dependent crates and components.